jstrother/jstrother/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a soccer-football prediction game.
 The player tries to guess the outcome of seven randomly chosen European soccer matches.
-I had temporarily paused coding because my wife and I moved from Seattle to St. Paul, MN.
+I had temporarily paused coding on this project because my wife and I moved from Seattle to St. Paul, MN.
 Oh, and there was this pandemic thing that interfered with real-life soccer.
 I will be getting back on this very soon.

 - 🌱 I’m currently learning Nest.js to use as my backends.
 I have already gotten a decent enough grasp of Nuxt.js for the front-side.